Kitura/Kitura/README.md

 5. As needed for development, edit the `vagrantfile` to setup [Synced Folders](https://www.vagrantup.com/docs/synced-folders/basic_usage.html) to share files between your host and guest machine.

 Now you are ready to develop your first Kitura app.
-Check [Kitura Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Getting Started](#getting-started).
+Check [Kitura-Sample](https://github.com/IBM-Swift/Kitura-Sample) or see [Getting Started](#getting-started).

 ## Getting Started